OpenROV/openrov-software/README.md

 All **software** issues, regardless should be reported to [this repositories issue list](https://github.com/OpenROV/openrov-software/issues).

+##Roadmap

+* For the overal releases for the ROV software: [OpenROVSuite Roadmap](https://github.com/OpenROV/openrov-software/issues/570)

 ##How to Contribute##

 Contributions require that you sign a [CLA](https://www.clahub.com/agreements/OpenROV/openrov-software) before the project can accept your pull requests.